cdnjs/cf-stats/template.md

 > This is {{REQUESTS_3_DAY_TOTAL}} when recalculated for the {{DAYS}} days of {{MONTH}}.

-To provide the best possible estimate for the entire month, an average of both numbers will be used to generate the estimate for the final number of requests for the month.\
+To provide the best possible estimate for the entire month, an average of both numbers will be used to generate the estimate for the final number of requests for the month (75%: 1% month sample data, 25%: 100% 3 day data).\
 This results in cdnjs serving approximately {{REQUESTS}} requests in {{MONTH}}.

 **{{REQUESTS_DESCRIPTION}}**. 📈\